aaiken1/fin-data-analysis-text/_sources/intro.md

 Learning to code means learning how to get help.
 No one has all of this stuff in their head at all times.
 That means using our textbook, the online books above, cheatsheets, and other resources.
 The links posted above will help a lot.

 You'll also Google stuff.
 You can find help on [Stackoverflow](https://stackoverflow.com), though "copy and paste" isn't really the best way to learn to code.
 Go slowly, line-by-line, and try to think like a computer.
 They do exactly what you tell them to do.
 No more, no less.

 I want to use the Discord server to discuss our weekly labs and projects.
 If you have a question, I'm sure others do as well!
 Ask your classmates for help there and I can follow along and add my two-cents.
-Just don't post all of your code - the only way to learn is by doing.
+Just don't post all of your code - the only way to learn is **by doing**.